SERVICE HISTORIES of ROYAL NAVY WARSHIPS in WORLD WAR 2

 5th Deployed with Eastern Fleet ships including HM Cruiser GAMBIA, HM Seaplane

-Carrier ALBATROSS escorted by HM Destroyers EXPRESS, FORTUNE, HOSTSPUR
+Carrier ALBATROSS escorted by HM Destroyers EXPRESS, FORTUNE, HOTSPUR

-and INCONSTANT to Majunga with Netherlands destroyer VAN HEEMSKERK for the final
+and INCONSTANT to Majunga with Netherlands destroyer VAN HEEMSKERCK for the final

 occupation of Madagascar by 29th Infantry Brigade (Operation STREAM).